Fidelity International's graduate application: why are you applying?

 2. Find something unique about Fidelity International and the graduate scheme

 Fidelity recruiters want you to pinpoint something specific about the business and the programme that has motivated you to apply.
 Research the firm and the scheme, or reflect on a past internship or employer presentation to help you identify what made Fidelity stand out.
-Lucy Harris, senior graduate recruiter at Fidelity International, recommends you consider the training and development opportunities that are available, the culture, the size of the organisation, and the size of the offering.
+Lucy Harris, campus talent acquisition manager at Fidelity International, recommends you consider the training and development opportunities that are available, the culture, the size of the organisation, and the size of the offering.

 3. Reflect on all your experiences to find suitable examples